-Three existing grass soccer fields and two baseball field infields will be demolished and replaced with synthetic turf systems.
+Two existing grass soccer fields will be demolished and replaced with synthetic turf systems.
 Furthermore, existing grass area, including some islands and curbs, will be removed to make way for a sidewalk and additional parking at the sports complex.
-Finally, a small area of vegetation and soil is to be removed under alternate proposal 3 to make way for a potential storage building.
+Finally, a small area of vegetation and soil is to be removed to make way for a storage building.
 All these changes will enhance the current use of the site as a sports park.

-Due to the nature of these improvements, impervious cover will increase on the site to 8.70 acres out of the 27 total acres, or 32%.
-Two sedimentation basins, that include filtration, will capture and contain runoff contributed from the increased impervious cover.
+4.74 acres of the 5.45 acres of impervious cover proposed by this project can be attributed to the addition of the synthetic turf.
+Due to the configuration of the synthetic turf to meet equivalent water quality protections, it does not require additional treatments measures.
+The 0.71 acres of non-turf field area requires the additional stormwater treatment that is being provided by the proposed permanent BMPs.
+Two sedimentation basins, that include filtration, will capture and contain runoff contributed from the increased impervious cover, in addition to the current vegetative filter strips.
 The implementation of these basins will decrease runoff in post-conditions while having no negative impacts on adjacent or downstream properties or watersheds.